TylerTemp/SaintsField/README.md

 Show an image preview for prefabs, Sprite, Texture2D, etc. (Internally use `AssetPreview.GetAssetPreview`)

-Note: Sometimes `AssetPreview.GetAssetPreview` simply does not return a correct preview image or returns an empty image.
-When no image returns, nothing is shown.
-If an empty image returns, an empty rect is shown.
-This can not be fixed unless Unity decides to fix it.

 Note: Recommended to use `AboveImage`/`BelowImage` for image/sprite/texture2D.

 *   `int width=-1`